“Free to Shine” is both a concept and a name.

 After leaving the school I had time to try to find out what was wrong, I think that saved my life.
 I finally found the right specialist, he found an unknown severe and violent form of arthritis and X-rays showed that my hips had turned in their sockets by 20 degrees.
 Deterioration of the joints at this speed was unheard of, and the fever and raging illness was dangerous; he arranged for immediate hip replacements and medication to arrest the disease.
 It took a few years of constant medical attention and medication and almost dying in surgery but I finally recovered enough to walk again.
 It took me many, many years to finally accept that it was not due to “something I had pulled in” per scientology but rather genetics.

-The fallout from the school saga continued for some months and the woman who started the school was Comm Evd (a scientology trial) and found guilty of everything under the sun except starting a school!
+The fallout from the school saga continued for some months and the woman who started the school was Comm Evd (a scientology kangaroo court) and found guilty of everything under the sun except starting a school!
 I owe her no favours, but that does not sit well with me and is typical of the scientology “justice system”.

 I feel sad that those lovely children I knew back then had to go through the reflected horrors of that time and have their own lives disrupted.
 I am very glad that my own children survived it ok, though with scars.
 After leaving the school I found that I had no “friends” anymore, no support or care in any way from ANY scientologist.